 How many meetings do you find yourself in without a clear objective?
+Do you get stressed in the meeting knowing that the real work is building up while you are stuck?
 Does the meeting organizer fool anyone when he is unprepared?

 Years ago, I was introduced to the concept of the “three P’s” at a Wilson Learning sales training seminar.
 It was introduced as an effective sales tool.
 Throughout the years, I have used the three P’s as a way to conduct effective meetings of any kind.
 It isn’t just a sales technique.
 It can be a way to save a lot of time and energy and focus the meeting on the objective.